Adjunct Faculty Resources

 Drexel Libraries maintains a total of 40 group study rooms on the University City, Center City and Queen Lane campuses.
 Any Drexel faculty, student or staff member may use a group study room on a drop-in basis or may reserve one online for small group or one-on-one interactions.
 These interactions often include meetings between faculty and students.
 Group study rooms can be reserved online.

-Research Connections is a designated conference room within W. W. Hagerty Library providing a quiet space for Drexel faculty to retreat for individual work in proximity to others or for scheduled collaborative sessions.
+Research Connections (Room 210) is a designated conference room within W. W. Hagerty Library providing a quiet space for Drexel faculty to retreat for individual work in proximity to others or for scheduled collaborative sessions.
 It offers a dozen movable and comfortable seats, a white board, a projector and screen, power outlets and a speakerphone.
-Access to the room is through the Administrative Office suite, Mondays-Fridays 8 a.m.-5 p.m.
+Access to the room is through the Administrative Office suite (Room 203), Mondays-Fridays 8 a.m.-5 p.m.
 Requests to book Research Connections can be submitted online.

 Additional Reservable Meeting Spaces